Makundi/Single-Page-HTML-CV-solution-/README.md

 # Single-Page-HTML-CV-solution
-A solution to the Single-Page HTML CV Project from Roadmap.sh
+A solution to the Single-Page HTML CV Project from https://roadmap.sh/projects/single-page-cv

 ## How to run the project
 Click the cv.html file to open it on your browser.